arendvw/clipper/README.md

 #### Version

+- 2021-10-11: Version 0.3.3: Improved error handling and robustness when inputting zero, null or invalid curves
 - 2020-04-20: Version 0.3.2: Added offset type selector, thanks to [Andrew Heumann]
 - 2020-04-01: Version 0.3.1: Released new version that fixes compatiblity with ShapeDiver
 - 2019-10-09: Version 0.3.0: Released new version for yak and macrhi.
 Improved placement in grasshopper menu's